 2. ACH Transfer

-You can also get money deposited directly into your account by what are known as ACH (or Automated Clearing House) transfers, which typically fuel direct deposits.
+You can also get money deposited directly into your account by what are known as ACH (or Automated Clearing House) transfers.
 These can be set up to go into your account on a recurring basis, too.
 For example, you can have your HR department deposit your paychecks into your account, and you can do the same with government benefits if you enroll in the program to get your money this way.
+Once you know how to set up direct deposit, it might just be a game-changer for you.

 3. Depositing Cash Using a Prepaid Card